Sebastian-Fitzner/mangony/README.md

 app.render();
 ```

+When using the `devServer` options all routes get registered.

 Now you can open your browser at `localhost:3000` and navigate to the page you want to change.
 The url is the path to your page without a file extension (i.e. `/index`).